Vikas Gupta (businessman)

 Vikas Gupta is an Indian American internet entrepreneur.
-He is known for having founded Jambool, an online company that was acquiredby Google in August 2010.
+He is known for having founded Jambool, an online company that was acquired by Google in August 2010.
 Gupta has also joined Google as the Head of Consumer Payments after the acquisition.
 Prior to founding Jambool, Gupta worked at Amazon.com, where he led the payments and web services groups.
 His newest venture is Play-i, which he started in November 2012.

 Early life

 Gupta was born in Haridwar, India where his father worked at Bharat Heavy Electricals as one of the few who worked with computers.
 When Gupta was 12, his father left his well paying job to start his own small-scale industry in Chandigarh, and grew that business successfully over 20+ years.
 Gupta attributes his father as the first entrepreneur he knows and his inspiration to become an entrepreneur himself.

 Career

 Amazon

 In May 1999, Gupta joined Amazon as a software engineer.
 During the first few years at Amazon, he rebuilt the Amazon payments infrastructure and launched one of the earliest service-oriented architectures within Amazon.
 In 2003 he joined the newly formed web services team, where he took on the mission to build the payments web service to monetize the web services Amazon was embarking on building.
 The resulting product was the Amazon Flexible Payments Service.
 In 2004, Vikas co-founded Amazon's development office in Bangalore, India.